MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/migration-steps-web-client-unified-interface-configuration.md

 ![Migration Assistant Login screen](../media/usd-migration-assistant-login.PNG "Migration Assistant Login Screen")

 4. In the **Export Configurations** screen, select **Export**.</br>
-**Data file location** is the location where the migration assistant stores **Data.zip** folder, which contains the configurations that you export from the Web Client.</br>
+**Data file location** is the location where the migration assistant stores the **Data.zip** folder, which contains the configurations that you export from the Web Client.</br>
 When the export is successfully completed, select **Next**.</br>
 ![Export configurations screen](../media/usd-migration-assistant-export-configurations.PNG "Export configurations screen")